OpenDSA/OpenDSA/RST/source/Glossary.rst

       and ``.compareTo()`` is the ``Comparable`` interface method that implements the actual comparison between two objects of the class.

+   comparator (or comparator function)
+      A function given as a parameter to a method of a library (or alternatively, a parameter for a C++ template or a Java generic).
+      The comparator function concept provides a generic way encapulates the process of performing a comparison between two objects of a specific type.
+      For example, if we want to write a generic sorting routine, that can handle any record type, we can require that the user of the sorting routine pass in a comparator function to define how records in the collection are to be compared.

    diminishing increment sort
       Another name for Shellsort.

    key
       A field or part of a larger record used to represent that record for the purpose of searching or comparing.

+   key-record pair
+      A standard solution for solving the problem of how to relate a key value to a record (or how to find the key for a given record) within the context of a particular index.
+      The idea is to simply stores as records in the index pairs of keys and records.
+      Specifically, the index will typically store a copy of the key along with a reference to the record.
+      The other standard solution to this problem is to pass a comparator function to the index methods.

    sorting problem
       Given a set of records :math:`r_1`, :math:`r_2`, ..., :math:`r_n`